sponsoredbybutter/CS3370_portsetter/README.md

     * -v, --version
     * -e (to be used with -p or --port)
     * For more information, use setport -h
-* External files for portsetter usage and information about the developer.
+* External files for portsetter usage, and information about the developer.
 Easily forward them to your friends and family.
 * An abundance of new tests in porttester.cpp.

 ## What's new in version 1.03?
 * Support for languages besides English, including an easy framework for adding new languages
 * Free Spanish translation packs.

+## What's new in version 1.04?
+* Hundreds of new comments
+* Mild bug fixes, including properly checking the environmental variables and allowing setport to run from any directory.

 Portsetter is now on GitHub!
 Come check it out!